-14:30-16:10 STROKE: Prevention and recovery HALL A Chairs: Christine Kremer , Sweden; Marina Roje Bedekovic , Croatia 14:30-15:20 0 Is there an added value to use virtual reality in rehabilitation after stroke?
-Capsule: Within the last 10 years there is growing interest in possible applications of advanced technolgies such a augmented reality.
-First steps have been made to use these techniques in motor, cognitive and emotional therap after stroke.
-It is however controversial if this will offer additional value for patients or may even be counterproduced resources which could be used better. ies in rehabilitation 14:30-14:40 Moderator: Nirmal Surya , India Introduction and Pre-Debate Voting 14:40-14:55 Yes: Volker Homberg , Germany 14:55-15:10 No: Dafin Muresanu , Romania 15:10-15:20 Discussion, Rebuttals and Post-Debate Voting 15:20-16:10 Should GLP-1 agonists be used to reduce stroke risk in non-diabetic obese individuals?
-Capsule: There is evidence from studies in diabetes that GLT-1 receptor agonist treatment may reduce cardiovasc stroke.
-A recent large study in obese people with no evidence of diabetes reveals that GLP1 receptor agonists may the reduction of stroke in such non-diabetic obes individuals.
-Should GLP-1 receptor agonists be used in obese no for stroke prevention?
-15:20-15:30 Moderator: Vida Demarin , Croatia Introduction and Pre-Debate Voting 15:30-15:45 Yes: Natan Bornstein , Israel 15:45-16:00 No: Jesse Dawson, UK 16:00-16:10 Discussion, Rebuttals and Post-Debate Voting 16:10-16:30 Coffee Break, Exhibition & e-Posters Visit
+14:30-16:10 STROKE: Prevention and recovery HALL B Chairs: Christine Kremer, Sweden; Marina Roje Bedekovic, Croatia 14:30-15:20 Is there an added value to use virtual reality in rehabilitation after stroke?
+Capsule: Within the last 10 years there is growing interest in possible applications of advanced technolgies such as virtual or augmented reality.
+First steps have been made to use these techniques in motor, cognitive and emotional therapies in rehabilitation after stroke.
+It is however controversial if this will offer additional value for patients or may even be counterproductive taking away resources which could be used better.
+14:30-14:40 Moderator: Nirmal Surya , India Introduction and Pre-Debate Voting 14:40-14:55 Yes: Volker Homberg , Germany 14:55-15:10 No: Dafin Muresanu , Romania 15:10-15:20 Discussion, Rebuttals and Post-Debate Voting 15:20-16:10 Should GLP-1 agonists be used to reduce stroke risk in non-diabetic obese individuals?
+Capsule: There is evidence from studies in diabetes that GLT-1 receptor agonist treatment may reduce cardiovascular events, including stroke.
+A recent large study in obese people with no evidence of diabetes reveals that GLP-1 receptor agonists may also be effective in the prevention of stroke in such non-diabetic obese individuals.
+Should GLP-1 receptor agonists be used in obese non-diabetic individuals for stroke prevention?
+15:20-15:30 Moderator: Vida Demarin , Croatia Introduction and Pre-Debate Voting 15:30-15:45 Yes: Natan Bornstein , Israel 15:45-16:00 No: Jesse Dawson, UK 16:00-16:10 Discussion, Rebuttals and Post-Debate Voting Coffee Break, Exhibition & e-Posters Visit

-16:30-18:10 STROKE: Prevention and recovery HALL A Chairs: Laszlo Csiba, Hungary 16:30-17:20 Should we aggressively treat asymptomatic small vessels disease (SVD)?
+16:30-18:10 STROKE: Prevention and recovery HALL B Chairs: 16:30-17:20 Should we aggressively treat asymptomatic small vessels disease (SVD) with drugs?
 Capsule: Asymptomatic SVD is perhaps the most common abnormality noted on CT and MR imaging in the elderly population.
 The presence of SVD increases the risk of symptomatic stroke, dementia, falls, and early mortality.
 Thus far no definite treatments have been shown to slow the progression of SVD.
 Should patients with SVD be treated aggressively with antiplatelet medications or is risk factor management sufficient to manage patients in whom SVD is present on brain imaging?
-16:30-16:40 Moderator: Ashfaq Shuaib , Canada Introduction and Pre-Debate Voting 16:40-16:55 Yes: Christine Kremer , Sweden 16:55-17:10 No: Alan Cameron ,UK 17:10-17:20 Discussion, Rebuttals and Post-Debate Voting
+16:30-16:40 Moderator: Ashfaq Shuaib , Canada Introduction and Pre-Debate Voting 16:40-16:55 Yes: Christine Kremer, Sweden 16:55-17:10 No: Alan Cameron ,UK 17:10-17:20 Discussion, Rebuttals and Post-Debate Voting